The State of Adventure

 By now, we thought things would be further along and more clear – they’re not.
 When we’ll be able to gather en masse again in Michigan remains a mystery, and we expect public reaction to be mixed when we do.
 Polar Roll, Crusher, and Marji Gesick are the economic engine under our non-profit hood, enabling 906AT to support our youth program, Adventure Bike Club, and trails in three Upper Peninsula communities.
 We’d like to see things return to normal as quickly as you, but we also have to step back and ask, “What is normal going to be?”
 Our communities are rural, and while the resources are excellent, they’re also limited.
 We can’t ignore the potential impact of our decisions, or miss an opportunity to walk the talk, and live the ethos we ask kids to embrace.
 We tell the kids life isn’t fair, to adapt, be resilient, and step outside their comfort zone.
 We challenge them to do hard things and evolve.
 Now it’s our turn.

 The events have always followed a self-supported ethos, imploring participants to come prepared, be accountable, and work together.
 We’ve created a culture of inclusion and an event atmosphere celebrating the accomplishments of everyone from elites to weekend warriors, men to women, and youth.
-And, don’t forget Support Crews, which are made up of family, friends, and trail magic, helping us #findourlimits and finish what we start.
-They’ve been a big part of every 906AT experience, and will continue to be in the year ahead.
+And, don’t forget Support Crews, which are made up of family, friends, and trail magic, helping us to #findourlimits and #finish what we start.
+They’ve been a big part of every 906AT experience, and will continue to be during the year ahead.
+With that, it’s time to make some decisions:

 Spring Training (Youth)